Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 Israel admitted for the first time Sunday it was behind a wave of deadly attacks on Hezbollah communications devices in September.

-Benjamin Netanyahu's spokesman said the Israeli prime minister "greenlighted the pager operation in Lebanon" in which hundreds of devices exploded.
+Israeli Prime Minister Benjamin Netanyahu "greenlighted the pager operation in Lebanon" in which hundreds of devices exploded, killing nearly 40 people and wounding around 3,000, his spokesman said.

-The attacks killed nearly 40 people and wounded some 3,000 others, and preceded Israel's ongoing military operation in Lebanon.
+The operation preceded Israel's ongoing air and ground campaign in Lebanon, after almost a year of tit-for-tat exchanges of fire with Hezbollah, which said it was acting in support of Hamas.

-Israel escalated air strikes and later sent in ground troops after almost a year of tit-for-tat exchanges of fire with Iran-backed Hezbollah.
-The Lebanese group said it was acting in support of Hamas.
+On Sunday, Israel's military said it intercepted two drones approaching from the east.
+Pro-Iran groups in Iraq have previously said they launched attack drones at Israel.

 The demand came before Tuesday's vote for President-elect Donald Trump, who has suggested he would give freer rein to Israel.